dkagrawal/ama/README.md

 # holman/ama

-A repository to ask [@holman](https://twitter.com/holman) anything.

-I [worked at GitHub](http://zachholman.com/about) for five years and have [written](http://zachholman.com) and [spoken](http://zachholman.com/talks) a lot about building company culture, improving your development workflow, and really important shit like emoji.
-If you have a question you're interested in reading me tap out a response for, this is just the joint for you.
+A repository to ask [@dk_agrwal](https://twitter.com/dk_agrwal) anything.
+This repository is forked from [@holman](https://twitter.com/holman)'s ama which I discovered when I visited my friend's personal website.
+Since, this seemed like an easy way to let people ask me anything, I forked out this repo!

 ### Ask a question